georgelza/GraphDB_Synthentic_Demographic_Generator/README.md

 I've also aligned/extended the cypher commands from ./nodes/* to align with the data created by our python data generator.
 The app will now create a nice "Synthetic Demographic dataset" representing Ireland, 4 provinces, multiple counties containing towns which have neighbourhoods.
 Similar we will create some of the most popular Irish banks and branches for them.

-To make sure I don't trip over anyone locally looking, having problems with things like PPI/GDPR/PII.
-I modelled the data as per Ireland, hey, I'm part Irish so allowed to ;).
+To make sure I don't trip over anyone locally looking, having problems with things like PPI/GDPR/POPI.
+I modelled the data as per Ireland, hey, I have Irish ancestry so why not ;).

 But if you look at the data folder, containing `ie_banks.json` and `ireland.json` you will realise it wont take much to model to your own locale.